GoCommands Configuration¶

 Create a file named

-using your preferred text editor:irods_host: "data.cyverse.org" irods_port: 1247 irods_zone_name: "iplant" irods_user_name: "<CyVerse Username>" irods_user_password: "<CyVerse Password>"
+config.yamlusing your preferred text editor:irods_host: "data.cyverse.org" irods_port: 1247 irods_zone_name: "iplant" irods_user_name: "<CyVerse Username>" irods_user_password: "<CyVerse Password>"Prefer not to include your password in the file?

 You can omit sensitive fields like

-, and GoCommands will prompt you to enter the missing values during runtime. -
+irods_user_password, and GoCommands will prompt you to enter the missing values during runtime. -

 To use this configuration file, provide its path with the

-flag when running GoCommands:gocmd -c config.yaml env
+-cflag when running GoCommands:gocmd -c config.yaml env -

 Execute GoCommands for your task: